Albert de Belleroche

-Albert Gustavus de Belleroche, also known as Albert Belleroche, (22 October 1864 – 14 July 1944) was a British painter and lithographer, who lived most of his childhood and his adulthood in Paris and England.
+Count Albert Gustavus de Belleroche (22 October 1864 – 14 July 1944), also known as Albert Belleroche, was a Welsh painter and lithographer, who lived most of his childhood and his adulthood in Paris and England.
 He began as a painter, but at the turn of the century focused on lithography, for which he is most well-known.
 He was awarded the Chevalier de l’Ordre de Leopold by King Albert I of Belgium in 1933.

 Early life

-Albert Gustavus De Belleroche was born on 22 October 1864 in Swansea.
-His father was Edward Charles, the Marquis de Belleroche, who died when he was three years old.
+Albert Gustavus de Belleroche was born on 22 October 1864 in Swansea, Wales.
+His father was Edward Charles, the Marquis de Belleroche, who died when Albert was three years old.
 His mother Alice was the daughter of Désiré Baruch Vandenberg, or van den Bergh, of Brussels.
 In March 1871, she married Harry Vane Millbank, the son of MP Frederick Milbank.
 He grew up in Paris and London and he used the surname Milbank until he was 30 years of age.
 He attained the title of count from his father's family of French Huguenot ancestry.